peteroupc/peteroupc.github.io/randomnotes.md

 ### Specific Distributions

-**Requires random real numbers.**  This section shows algorithms to sample several popular non-uniform distributions.
+**Requires random real numbers.**  This section shows algorithms to sample several popular nonuniform distributions.
 The algorithms are exact unless otherwise noted, and applications should choose algorithms with either no error (including rounding error) or a user-settable error bound.
 See the [**appendix**](#Exact_Error_Bounded_and_Approximate_Algorithms) for more information.

 <a id=Normal_Gaussian_Distribution></a>